skip to main content

 more » « less

 3. Robots working in human environments often encounter a wide range of articulated objects, such as tools, cabinets, and other jointed objects.
 Such articulated objects can take an infinite number of possible poses, as a point in a potentially high-dimensional continuous space.
-A robot must perceive this continuous pose in order to manipulate the object to a desired pose.
-This problem of perception and manipulation of articulated objects remains a challenge due to its high dimensionality and multi-modal uncertainty.
-In this paper, we propose a factored approach to estimate the poses of articulated objects using an efficient non-parametric belief propagation algorithm.
-We consider inputs as geometrical models with articulation constraints, and observed 3D sensor data.
-The proposed framework produces object-part pose beliefs iteratively.
-The problem is formulated as a pairwise Markov Random Field (MRF) where each hidden node (continuous pose variable) models an observed object-part's pose and each edge denotes an articulation constraint between a pair of parts.
-We propose articulated pose estimation by a Pull Message Passing algorithm for Nonparametric Belief Propagation (PMPNBP) and evaluate its convergence properties over scenes with articulated objects.
+A robot must perceive this continuous pose to manipulate the object to a desired pose.
+This problem of perception and manipulation of articulated objects remains a challenge due to its high dimensionality and multimodal uncertainty.
+Here, we describe a factored approach to estimate the poses of articulated objects using an efficient approach to nonparametric belief propagation.
+We consider inputs as geometrical models with articulation constraints and observed RGBD (red, green, blue, and depth) sensor data.
+The described framework produces object-part pose beliefs iteratively.
+The problem is formulated as a pairwise Markov random field (MRF), where each hidden node (continuous pose variable) is an observed object-part’s pose and the edges denote the articulation constraints between the parts.
+We describe articulated pose estimation by a “pull” message passing algorithm for nonparametric belief propagation (PMPNBP) and evaluate its convergence properties over scenes with articulated objects.
+Robot experiments are provided to demonstrate the necessity of maintaining beliefs to perform goal-driven manipulation tasks.

 more » « less